NBISweden/aida-datahub-docs/docs/dsp/advanced/email.md

-# Sending e-mails from DSP
+# Sending emails from DSP

-DSP supports e-mail deliveries but to limit exfiltration possibilities, there are additional steps that need to be done to make it work.
+DSP supports email deliveries but to limit exfiltration possibilities, there are additional steps that need to be done to make it work.

 ## How it works

 A list of allowed outgoing addresses can be registered for a secure environment.
-These are then possible to use as sender for outgoing e-mails.
+These are then possible to use as sender for outgoing emails.
-E-mails with a different sender will be rejected.
+Emails with a different sender will be rejected.

 ## Requirements

-To support outgoing e-mails, you'll need to provide
+To support outgoing emails, you'll need to provide

-- a list of e-mail addresses that will be used as sender addresses
+- a list of email addresses that will be used as sender addresses
-- for each such outgoing address, the outgoing e-mail details to use:
+- for each such outgoing address, the outgoing email details to use:
   - server
-  - credentials (username and password) that are allowed to send e-mails with the outgoing address
+  - credentials (username and password) that are allowed to send emails with the outgoing address

 We strongly encourage using separate accounts.